 Due to limited space, this exclusive benefit requires the submission of an application.

 Please be advised that you must join AHEA prior to applying to the AHEA+ISEP Academy.

 Mentorship & Instruction

-The AHEA+ISEP Academy will be led by Dr. Stephen Tippett, AHEA Technology and Curriculum Development Fellow.
-Dr. Stephen Tippett specializes in international education and its corresponding technology.
-His contributions support AHEA’s mission to promote and facilitate opportunities in higher education that advance the global learning experience.
-Tippett has an Ed.D in curriculum, higher education, and technology from the University of Delaware.
-He formerly worked as the COIL Course Development Coordinator at the SUNY COIL Center.
+The AHEA+ISEP Academy will be led by a COIL expert trainer.
+COIL expert trainers specialize in international education and its corresponding technology.
+Their contributions support AHEA’s mission to promote and facilitate opportunities in higher education that advance the global learning experience.

-Applicants should be prepared to create or enhance a course that can be taught at their institution incorporating collaborative online learning through a COIL module.
+Applicants should be prepared to create or enhance a course that incorporates collaborative online learning through a COIL module.
 The course will include students from two different institutions in two different countries working together.
 This can be added to a class you already teach or it can be a new class you design in partnership with your assigned colleague.
-Applicants are not required to hold a PhD or be tenured/tenure-track.
-We will consider adjuncts and doctoral students who are in a teaching position.
+Applicants are not required to hold a Ph.D. or be tenured/tenure-track.
+We will consider adjuncts and doctoral students who are in teaching positions.